mguid65/Named/README.md

 ## Overview

-NamedTuple provides C++ types for named access to structured data, using string literals at compile time.
+Named provides C++ types for named access to structured data, using string literals at compile time.
 It includes:

 - `NamedTuple`: a tuple with name-based accessors